Random concave functions: Further properties of the limiting distribution

 \section{Further properties of the limiting distribution}

-Consider the limiting distribution $\mu$ in Theorem \ref{thm:weak.convergence}, or equivalently the distribution constructed in Theorem \ref{thm:Poisson} where the intensity measure has the form \eqref{eqn:intensity.measure} and $h$ satisfies the conditions of Lemma \ref{lem:assumption.consequences}.
+Consider the limiting distribution $\mu$ in Theorem \ref{thm:weak.convergence}.
+Equivalently, we may consider the distribution constructed in Theorem \ref{thm:Poisson} where the intensity measure has the form \eqref{eqn:intensity.measure} and $h$ satisfies the conditions of Lemma \ref{lem:assumption.consequences}.
 In this section we develop further properties of $\mu$, sometimes under additional conditions.
 Throughout this section we let $\Psi$ be a random element in $\mathcal{C}$ with distribution $\mu$.